kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 * The OpenJDK Java virtual machine uses the standard free function.
 It is based on the standard C/C++ library, and calls the standard `free()` function, and as such will work as appropriate for the distribution it is installed on (glibc or musl).
 * NodeJS will call `madvise` if the memory reduction feature is used.
 Follow the code starting at https://github.com/nodejs/node/blob/master/deps/v8/src/heap/sweeper.cc#L322

-The Java runtime autoconfigures some garbage collector sizes based on the amount of memory available to it.
+The Java runtime auto-configures some garbage collector sizes based on the amount of memory available to it.
 Since Java 9, the JDK is cgroup aware and will correctly use the amount of memory available to the cgroup that it is running in to perform this initialization.
 The OpenJDK implementation uses the `hierarchical_memory_limit` field in its `memory.stat` file to determine the amount of memory that is available to it.
 This field contains the maximum calculated amount of memory available to the cgroup based on the limits set on the entire memory controller hierarchy.

 When a process exits, all of the memory that was allocated to it is released back to the operating system and can be used by other processes.
 In some workloads, tasks are executed by forking and exec-ing child processes from some main process.
 In this case the memory being used by a short-lived process is made available to the rest of the pod immediately when the short-lived process exits.